cederom/LibSWD/README.md

 Important configure parameters:
 * `--enable-debug` will build the binary with debug symbols (useful for development and bug-tracking, disabled by default).
 * `--enable-application` will also build the commandline application (disabled by default).
+* `CFLAGS=...` will pass important flags to the compiler (i.e. `CFLAGS="-I/usr/local/include/libftdi1"` on FreeBSD or `CFLAGS="-I/opt/local/include/libftdi1"` on MacOSX may come handy when includes are missing during compilation).
+* `LDFLAGS=...` will pass important flags to the linker (i.e. `LDFLAGS="-L/usr/local/lib"` on FreeBSD or `LDFLAGS="-L/opt/local/lib"` on MacOSX may come handy when required libraries are found missing during configure or compilation).

 #### Build Dependencies